 string minusculas = myString.ToLower();

-- If we want to compare one phrase to another, it will return true or false
+- If we want to compare one sentence with another, it will return true or false

 bool sonIguales = myString.Equals("Tengo un vaso lleno de");